Sophie Jackson is a British cook and freelance writer who has been published in a number of UK magazines.

 - Drain the water and either hand mash the pumpkin, or blend it in a food processor until it is a smooth puree.
 Leave it to cool and either use at once in a recipe, or store it in suitable containers.
 It will last in the fridge for 3-4 days, but it can be frozen for up to 6 months.

 Once you have a batch of pureed pumpkin, the next thing you need is a great recipe to use it in.
 A traditional American favourite is pumpkin pie, and there are numerous recipes to be discovered on the internet.
-You might also considered using the pumpkin as a base for soup, a cake, muffins or even ice cream.
+You might also consider using the pumpkin as a base for soup, a cake, muffins or even ice cream.

-A quick search will produce thousands of recipes and ideas, many of which are based on American measurements and use ingredients not available in the UK; therefore, I recommend trying the free recipes on such UK websites as BBC Good Food to get you started.
+A quick search will produce thousands of recipes and ideas, many of which are based on American measurements and use ingredients not available in the UK.
+I recommend trying the free recipes on such UK websites as BBC Good Food to get you started.
 Above all else, explore, enjoy and discover!
 Who knows, you might come up with a brand new pumpkin recipe yourself!

 © 2018 Sophie Jackson